arthur-lee-st/To-Do-List-Python-App/README.md

 ____________________________________________________________________________________________________________________

 How to run:

-    Open a terminal then type in "flask --app to_do_app run" Open a browser, then type in "localhost:5000"
+    Open a terminal to create and activate a python virtual environment In the terminal, type in "flask --app to_do_app run" Open a browser, then type in "localhost:5000"